0x2alx/solidity_contracts_v2/README.md

 # Ghosty Contracts

 # ERC721
-This is a collection of solidity NFT smart contracts by [@ghooost0x2a](https://twitter.com/ghooost0x2a).
+This is a solidity NFT smart contract and guide to deploy and configure it.

 *For now, only ERC721 contract is provided.
 ERC1155 might be added in the future.*